Start a Conversation

 Describe the costs of the proposed work in summary categories such as personnel, equipment and supplies, travel, consultants/sub-contractors, overhead, and so on.

 The Fund will support overhead/indirect/G&A cost at a maximum of 15% of direct project costs.

 Indicate the portion of the budget to be supported by the Fund, and identify the type of support (grant, loan or other mechanism) desired.
 Detail additional sources of funding by organization and amount if known.

 Where to Send Your Concept

 Please send your project concept and the team leader’s resume (as one pdf document) to firstname.lastname@example.org.
 In return, we will let you know the next steps and timetable for making a funding decision on your project.

 What Happens Next?

-At the invitation of the Projects and Grant Making Committee, the next step in our process is to submit a more detailed full proposal.
-You will receive feedback from the evaluation of your preproposal as well as guidance for the content of your full proposal which often is customized based on the nature of the proposed work.
+Project teams will be selected by Fund leadership to submit a more detailed proposal.
+You will receive feedback from the evaluation of your project concept as well as guidance for the content of your proposal which often is customized based on the nature of the proposed work.

-The Projects and Grant Making Committee reviews the compiled information and presents a funding recommendation to be acted upon by the full board.
+A board committee reviews this revised proposal and makes a funding recommendation to be acted upon by the full Fund board.